-- Candidates joined in 2nd round of counselling in 15% All India Quota will not be allowed to vacate seat.
+- Candidates joined in the second round of counselling in 15% All India Quota will not be allowed to vacate seat.

-- Round 2 of NEET 2017 Counselling will take place in case of availability of vacant seats.
-All vacant seats from the first round will be transferred to the second round.
+- All vacant seats from the first round of NEET counselling 2017ares transferred to the second round.

-- All eligible candidates along with the candidates who have submitted option for participation in the second round during the reporting period of the first round, will be made to fill fresh choices online.
+- All eligible candidates along with the candidates who have submitted option for participation in the second round during the reporting period of the first round have to fill fresh choices online.

-- The process of counselling will remain the same as the first one.
+- The process of counselling is similar to the first round of NEET counselling

-The candidates falling under the two given categories will be eligible for the second round of NEET 2017 Counselling:
+The candidates falling under the two given categories are eligible for the second round of NEET 2017 Counselling: